amihaiemil/amihaiemil.github.io/_posts/2017-11-29-invest-in-a-github-organization.markdown

 Don't get me wrong, I am not saying that you should make your clients' code available on the internet or that you should put your billion-dollar idea on Github (although there are billion-dollar products there).
 Instead, you should contribute to existing projects, or publish your own components.
 I think we can agree that from any big project, no matter how important and confidential, at least one generic, reusable package can be extracted -- who knows, maybe your product interacts with AWS and your team manages to implement a Java SDK for AWS that is not such a disaster as the [official one](http://www.amihaiemil.com/2017/02/18/decorators-with-tunnels.html).

 To summarize, this is the gist of why I believe that OSS is mandatory for any software company which wants to survive on the long run.
-It is not be a burdain, but a life line.
+It should not be a burdain, but a life line.
-A company can't afford to stay ignorant anymore, for new companies this means certain death while for old, well established ones, it means a never ending cicle of legacy, ill-maintained software which sonner or later will lead to "Chapter 11" as well.
+A company can't afford to stay ignorant anymore; for new companies this means certain death while for old, well established ones, it means a never ending cicle of legacy, ill-maintained software which sooner or later will lead to "Chapter 11" as well.